eirinikos/javascript-snacks/anagrams/anagrams-server.md

 **`length`** _(hash)_

 * This param governs the length(s) of the anagrams returned by the server.
-* By default, the server will return anagrams of the same length as the original string
+* By default, the server will return anagrams of the same length as the original string.

 Within the `length` hash, the user can specify `minimum` and/or `maximum` values of character length.
 Here's an example of a request for anagrams between 8 and 40 characters long.